justinjfu/renoir/README.md

 Tasks
 ------
+* (Hojo) Hardware
+  * Spring-loaded gripping thingy
-* Vectors to robot actions
+* (Sara) Vectors to robot actions
+  * Start with manually specified trajectories - Have baxter draw from a list of line segments
+    * Have an algorithm to specify in which order lines are drawn in
+    * Feed lines into MoveIt
+  * Have a hard-coded picture to world transformation
-* Image Vectorizer
+* (Justin) Image Vectorizer
+  * Converts bitmap images to a list of line segments

 * [Stretch] Paper tracking
+  * Calculate picture frame to world frame transformation.
-  * Corner detection
+  * Corner detection (we can use 3/4 AR tags)
   * Kalman Filter
+* [Stretch] Feedback
+  * Have Baxter know which lines are one the paper

 Git Help